pengsun/matconvnet/matlab_dag/README.md

 (sink/leaf), etc; Layer/Transformer as edge, including convolutional layer, pooling layer, loss layer, etc.

-The Abstract Penalty (overhead for the data structure) should be negligible.
+The wrapping is in an Object Oriented way, which should be hopefully more flexible and much easier to prototype your own idea by incorporating customized components (i.e., Node Data or Transformers).
+The Abstraction Penalty (overhead for the wrapping data structure) should be negligible.

 ## Reference
 []